grnet/synnefo/docs/upgrade/upgrade-0.16.rst

 accumulate quota.
 They are the single source of resources, and quota are now managed at a project/member level.

-System-provided base quota are now handled through special purpose user-specific *base projects*, identified with the same UUID as the user.
+System-provided quota are now handled through special purpose user-specific *system projects*, identified with the same UUID as the user.
 These have been created during the database migration process.
 They are included in the project listing with::

-  snf-manage project-list --base-projects
+  snf-manage project-list --system-projects

 All projects must specify quota limits for all registered resources.
 Default values have been set for all resources, listed with::

   astakos-host$ snf-manage resource-list

-Column `base_default` (previously known as `default_quota`) provides the skeleton for the quota limits of user-specific base projects.
-Column `project_default` is new and acts as skeleton for `applied` (non-base) projects (i.e., for resources not specified in a project application).
+Column `system_default` (previously known as `default_quota`) provides the skeleton for the quota limits of user-specific system projects.
+Column `project_default` is new and acts as skeleton for `applied` (non-system) projects (i.e., for resources not specified in a project application).
-Project defaults have been initialized during migration based on the base default values: they have been set to `inf` if `base_default` is also `inf`, otherwise set to zero.
+Project defaults have been initialized during migration based on the system default values: they have been set to `inf` if `system_default` is also `inf`, otherwise set to zero.

 This default, affecting all future projects, can be modified with::